Christian Bök

-Christian Bök, FRSC (/bʊk/; born August 10, 1966 in Toronto, Canada) is a Canadian poet known for unusual and experimental works.
+Christian Bök, FRSC (/bʊk/; born August 10, 1966, in Toronto, Canada) is a Canadian poet known for his experimental works.
 He is the author of Eunoia, which won the Canadian Griffin Poetry Prize.

 Life and work

 He was born "Christian Book", but uses "Bök" as a pseudonym.

 He began writing seriously in his early twenties, while earning his B.A. and M.A. degrees at Carleton University in Ottawa.
-He returned to Toronto in the early 1990s to study for a Ph.D. in English literature at York University, where he encountered a burgeoning literary community that included Steve McCaffery, Christopher Dewdney, and Darren Wershler-Henry. he teaches at the University of Calgary.
-As of 2022 He teaches at Charles Darwin University in Melbourne, Australia.
+He returned to Toronto in the early 1990s to study for a Ph.D. in English literature at York University, where he encountered a burgeoning literary community that included Steve McCaffery, Christopher Dewdney, and Darren Wershler.
+Since 2004, he taught at the University of Calgary — but as of 2022, he works as an artist in Melbourne, Australia, and he serves as a Professor (Honorary Appointee) at Charles Darwin University in Darwin, Australia.